jramminger/jramminger.github.io/about.md

 image: /images/home-bg.jpg
 ---

-I am a lexicographer at the Thesaurus Linguae Latinae in Munich, Germany ([thesaurus.badw.de](http://thesaurus.badw.de/)), funded by the Austrian Ministery of Science and Research, where I write entries for the dictionary (see [www.neulatein.de](http://www.neulatein.de/biblio_lrz/biblio.htm)).
+I was a lexicographer at the Thesaurus Linguae Latinae in Munich, Germany ([thesaurus.badw.de](http://thesaurus.badw.de/)), funded by the Austrian Ministery of Science and Research, where I wrote entries for the dictionary (see [www.neulatein.de](http://www.neulatein.de/biblio_lrz/biblio.htm)).
+Since 2020 I am in retirement.

 ### More Information